-There are situations where this is not wise, but most often it is.
+There are situations where this is not wise, but most often, it is.
 Use the following three criteria to decide:

 The seventh step is to help rescue others who are in affairs.

 When you heal your marriage or relationship, you will be in a unique position to help others struggling with how to end an affair.
 You will not have to seek them out; they will instinctively find you.
-When they do, guide them through making the right decision and following through with the right steps.
+When they do, guide them through making the right decision and following through with the proper steps.